 - Carrots: Use large carrots, not baby carrots.
 Large carrots have more flavor

-- Beef Broth: To have a good beefy flavor don’t substitute for other broth.
+- Beef Broth: To have an excellent beefy flavor don’t substitute for other broth.

-- Garlic: 3 cloves minced, sounds like a lot but trust me it’s needed.
+- Garlic: 3 cloves sounds like a lot but trust me it’s needed.

 - Tomato Paste: Imparts strong flavor without the extra water.

 - Italian Seasoning: One of my all-time favorite spice combinations, it’s so good!

 Cooking Beef Short Ribs

 This recipe only takes a few minutes to put together then let the slow cooker do all the work!
 You will love how easy this slow cooker short rib recipe is.
 It’s a great meal to make in the morning then it’s ready when it’s time to eat dinner.
 It doesn’t get any easier!